4PEAT/advanced-features/Day02/README.md

 # Payment Processing System Task

 ## Objective
-Develop a Java-based payment processing system with a focus on implementing detailed behaviors in the `processPayment` method for different payment processors.
+Develop a Java-based payment processing system with specific behaviors in the `processPayment` method for different payment processors.

 ## Detailed Task Instructions